zhang6217/DataMiningChicagoRideshareAnalysis/README.md

 # Chicago Rideshare Analysis

 Repository for Data Engineering Platforms final project at the University of Chicago.
-Created by @ltyomkin, @luisflosi, @minhahoang, and @sarahdudek
+Created by @lucia-ronchi, @luisflosi, @zhang6217, and @sarahdudek

 This project is a look at the impact of rideshare transportation on traffic in the city of Chicago.
 Our goal is to compare pre-rideshare taxi trip data with current rideshare data.
 We will also cross-reference this data with CTA train and bus stops.

 ## Questions to Answer

-- What is the impact of Transportation Network Providers on traffic congestion in Chicago?
-- Are there trends in heavy congestion at certain times/days?
-How does that congestion behave before and after rideshare traffic was introduced to Chicago?
-- How and where are rideshare companies such as Uber, Lyft and Via increasing and decreasing the flow of automobile traffic?
-- What are the differences between taxi vs rideshare for trip duration, fares, and frequency?
-- What kinds of events trigger an increase or decrease in congestion?
+- Understanding the tipping behavior of ride share passanges and taxi passangers

 ## Our Tech Stack